 NFL Week 3 fantasy football and betting advice with analyst Matthew Berry

-NFL Week 3 fantasy football and betting advice with Matthew Berry originally appeared on NBC Sports Bayarea
+NFL Week 3 fantasy football and betting advice with Matthew Berry originally appeared on NBC Sports Boston

 Did you see that catch from Steelers rookie wide receiver George Pickens on Thursday night!?
 That was OBJ-esque.